hegerdes/VSCode-LaTeX-Container/ReadMe.md

 [![Docker Image CI](https://github.com/hegerdes/VSCode-LaTeX-Container/actions/workflows/docker-build.yml/badge.svg)](https://github.com/hegerdes/VSCode-LaTeX-Container/actions/workflows/docker-build.yml)
 [![](https://img.shields.io/docker/pulls/hegerdes/vscode-latex)](https://hub.docker.com/r/hegerdes/vscode-latex) [![GitHub forks](https://badgen.net/github/forks/hegerdes/VSCode-LaTeX-Container/)](https://GitHub.com/hegerdes/VSCode-LaTeX-Container/network/) [![made-with-latex](https://img.shields.io/badge/Made%20with-LaTeX-1f425f.svg)](https://www.latex-project.org/)

 This repo is meant to be used with VSCode to provide a quick and functional full fleece LeTeX Environment.
+It can be run as a DevContainer or on the web an ANY device using Codespaces or GitPods.
-Images are available [here.](https://hub.docker.com/r/hegerdes/vscode-latex)
+Docker/Container images are available [here.](https://hub.docker.com/r/hegerdes/vscode-latex)

 ## Functions
 With this image you can:
- * A quick, clean, working LaTeX environment setup based on TeXLive
+ * Have a quick, clean, working LaTeX environment setup based on TeXLive
- * Pandoc - To convert your projects between different formats
+ * Use Pandoc - To convert your projects between different formats
  * Use any host OS
- * Support for x86/arm/arm64 architectures
+ * Run it on x86/arm/arm64 architectures or the web
  * Have our environment on a remote computer
+ * If you use Codespaces or GitPod you can even edit your papers on every browser.
  * Have a setup that is faster than MiKTeX on Windows
- * Have LaTeX Workshop an LaTex Utilities preinstalled (VSCode only)
+ * Have LaTeX Workshop an LaTeX Utilities preinstalled (VSCode only)
  * Markdown support (VSCode only)
  * Spell checking (VSCode only)
  * Persistent bash_history (VSCode only)